Oxid15/cascade/cascade/docs/source/concepts.rst

 :py:class:`cascade.models.Model`
 Descendants of Model are wrappers around some inference and intended to use only in training context.
 It is responsible for handling its own state - saving and loading it exactly as it is.
-It also should perform evaluation and fill up its metrics and log parameters.
+It also should perform evaluation and fill up its metrics.

 All this responsibilities form self-sufficient and independent model, which can be managed in more abstract way.